karan-singhnegi01/CSDF-AS-4-portfoliowebsite/docs/development-process.md

 ### 2. Building the HTML Structure
 - Added the basic HTML boilerplate.
-- Created sections for Home, About/Skills, Projects, and Contact.
+- Created sections for Home, About, Skills, Projects, and Contact.
 - Inserted my profile photo and project images (Calorie Tracker screenshots).

 ### 3. Designing with CSS